StackStorm/st2docs/docs/source/authentication.rst

       ssoEnabled: true
     });

-This should enable the following SSO login button:
+This should enable the following SSO login button: (be sure to clear cache if you have visited the portal before the change)

 .. figure:: /_static/images/sso-web-login-button.png

-Clicking the button will redirect the user the IDP login screen and then on successful login, the user will call back the stackstorm API with the proper response and be provided with a session.
+Clicking the button will redirect the user to the IDP login screen and then on successful login, the user will call back the stackstorm API with the proper response and be provided with a session.

 .. _ref-saml2-reconfig: